 We don't maintain a record of existing or lawful uses.
 To search for this information, please:

 Read more information about changes of use.

 Most of our physical records are stored offsite so we are unable to provide a walk-in service.
 To view historical applications, email firstname.lastname@example.org saying which applications or property you require and providing as much information as possible.

 |Decision notices: copies can be provided by email||2 to 3 weeks||£16.50 each|

 |Case files: access to view at City Hall||2 to 3 weeks||Copying charges may apply|

-|Research: detailed investigation of records/high volumes||On Request||£74 per hour|
+|Research: detailed investigation of records/high volumes||On request||£74 per hour|

-Please contact email@example.com to view structural plans or for copies of building regulations consents or completion certificates.
+Contact email@example.com to view structural plans or for copies of building regulations consents or completion certificates.